-Students will complete three written tests for a total of 450 pts.
-Each test is valued at 150 pts towards the final grade and largely structured as short/long answer format.
-Tests are held during the scheduled in person sessions and have a 90-minute time limit.
+Students will complete two equally weighted written tests for a total of 400 pts.
+Each test is largely structured as short/long answer format.
+Term tests are held during the scheduled in person sessions and have a 90-minute time limit.